SumoLogic/sumologic-kubernetes-collection/docs/troubleshoot-collection.md

 ### Out of memory (OOM) failures for Prometheus Pod

-If you observe that Prometheus Pod needs more and more resources (out of memory failures - OOM killed Prometheus) and you are not able to increase them then you may need to configure additional instance of Prometheus due to huge amount of collected metrics in the cluster, for details please see [this](/docs/additional-prometheus-configuration.md#additional-prometheus-instance) documentation.
+If you observe that Prometheus Pod needs more and more resources (out of memory failures - OOM killed Prometheus) and you are not able to increase them then you may need to horizontally scale Prometheus. :construction: Add link to Prometheus sharding doc here.